KILTprotocol/kilt-did-utilities/README.md

 Set the web3 names that the script should generate in `res/web3names.json`.

-## Run
+## Run the web3 name claiming

-Run `yarn start` from the project root.
+Run `yarn run web3-claim` from the project root.
 At the end, the `out/result.json` file will contain the result of the operation.
 It is a new JSON file where each entry has the following structure:

 ```json
 {